Christos Serelis

-Christos Serelis (Χρήστος Σερέλης; born August 21, 1974) is a Greek professional basketball coach who is currently the head coach for Panathinaikos of the Greek Basket League and the EuroLeague.
+Christos Serelis (Χρήστος Σερέλης; born August 21, 1974) is a Greek professional basketball coach who is currently an assistant coach for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague, under head coach Ergin Ataman.

 Coaching career

 Serelis became the head coach of the Greek club Lavrio in 2005.
 With Lavrio, he won the Greek 4th Division championship in 2007, and the Greek 3rd Division championship in 2010.

 On April 14, 2022, he left Lavrio in order to join Panathinaikos, as an assistant of Giorgos Vovoras.
 After the end of the season, he became once again the head coach of Lavrio.

 On February 21, 2023, Serelis returned to Panathinaikos to serve as the head coach for the remainder of the season, after the firing of Dejan Radonjić and the rest of his staff.

+After valiantly leading the club through a very tumultuous period of internal problems and bitter defeats, both domestic and abroad, Serelis took a backseat and returned to an assistant position, following the hiring of three-time EuroLeague winner Ergin Ataman as the historic club's new head honcho, starting with the 2023–2024 campaign.